Fuyukai/Tinlok/docs/notes/note-licenses.rst

 -----------------

 Tinlok includes some statically linked external libraries to perform certain functionality.
-These are statically included into the relevant klibs for maximum ease of use.
+These are statically included into the relevant klibs for maximum ease of use, and are distributed under their original licences on Maven for anyone to use.

 * `ipv6-parser <https://github.com/jrepp/ipv6-parse>`_, licenced under the MIT licence.
 Used for handling IPv6 addresses.

 * `Monocypher <https://monocypher.org/>`_, licenced under the 2-clause BSD licence.
 Used for core cryptography operations.

 OpenSSL
 -------